310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 …I wanted to be able to say I was the leader of a veteran unit.

-I wanted to earn points and get high marks for this unit, so that when I graduate, I could use that to my advantage.
+I wanted to earn points and get high marks for this unit, so that I could use it to my advantage when I graduate.
 That's how it was at first.

 I kept only the good parts of Ryuseitai, and used it for my own sake.
 {% endbubble %}